|Major Groups > Gilled Mushrooms > Pale-Spored > Marasmioid > Marasmius cohaerens|

 In central Illinois Marasmius cohaerens is a late spring and early summer regular, though it also appears in late summer and fall.
 It is a diligent decomposer of leaf and twig litter in oak-hickory and beech-maple forests.
-At least two varieties of the species have been described; see the comments below if you care.

 Ecology: Saprobic on leaf litter and woody debris in hardwood forests (primarily oak-hickory and beech-maple woods, but also in hemlock forests where beech is present); growing alone or, more typically, in clusters of two or three (hence the species name cohaerens); early summer through fall; widely distributed in eastern North America.